Amit-Baviskar/Inspiring-Healthy-Lifestyles-through-Insights_Bellafir/Bella Fit Project Notepad Readme.txt

--- COUNT Number Of Unquie User In FitBand According To Following Activities
+##COUNT Number Of Unquie User In FitBand According To Following Activities

 use fitband;
 SELECT Count(distinct ID)  FROM daily_activity;